 Here are the Citi Cash Back+ Card’s closest competitors.

 Maybank FC Barcelona – These 2 are almost the same.
 They work the exact same way, and offer the same 1.6% cashback on everything, no minimum spending requirement, no cashback cap.
 There’s an annual fee of $120.

-SCB Unlimited Cashback Card – This card offers 1.5% cashback on everything instead, which is a very slightly less.
-As usual, there’s no minimum spending requirement, no cashback cap.
+SCB Unlimited Cashback Card – This card offers 1.5% cashback on everything, just slightly less than Citi’s.
+There’s also no minimum spending requirement, no cashback cap.
 The annual fee of $192.60 is waived for the first 2 years.